christian-posta/ceposta-devops-ose/docs/demo.md

 can be developed using any testing framework (Cucumber, FitNesse, etc) but using good old JUnit to automate these is an acceptable solution too.

-## Migration to other environments
 If these acceptance tests pass, then we do the following things:

-* We should extract the profiles associated with this application from Fuse/Fabric8.
+* We  extract the profiles associated with this application from Fuse/Fabric8.
 This will allow us to easily migrate our deployment to the next stage.
 All profiles are kept in git so we basically do a git clone
 * We zip up the profiles associated with our application
 * We push the zip artifact up to our central artifact repository

+## Migration to other environments

 Pushing the profiles up to our artifact repository allows us to version our deployments and migrate them.
 Any ideal build process will build the binaries _once_ and migrate them exactly to other environments (and change configurations, depending on env.
 But also note, these configurations are _also_ versioned... everything is versioned!!!)